 % Insert a new key and corresponding value into a map. % Fail if the key already exists. % :- func insert(map(K, V), K, V) = map(K, V). :- pred insert(map(K, V)::in, K::in, V::in, map(K, V)::out) is det.The reason for using this particular style is that the reference manual for the standard library is automatically generated from the module interfaces, and we want to maintain a uniform appearance as much as is possible.

 Avoid module qualification in the interface sections of library modules except where necessary to resolve ambiguity.

-In addition to testing before a change is committed, you need to make sure that the code will not get broken in the future by adding tests to the test suite.
+In addition to testing before a change is committed, you need to make sure that the code will not get broken in the future.
 Every time you add a new feature, you should add some test cases for that new feature to the test suite.
 Every time you fix a bug, you should add a regression test to the test suite.

-The file compiler/notes/reviews.html contains more information on review policy.
+The file compiler/notes/reviews.html contains more information on our review policy.